 Gross pollutant trap (GPT) sensors

-CSIRO’s team is using sensors to monitor stormwater drains and gross pollutant traps (GPTs) across Australia.
+CSIRO’s marine debris researchers are using sensors to monitor stormwater drains and gross pollutant traps (GPTs) across Australia.
 This new technology allows for real-time monitoring to manage our city’s waterways more safely, cost-effectively and efficiently, before waste is lost to the environment.

 Real-time monitoring